PAVAN-MANNEM/PAVAN-MANNEM/README.md

 Software Developer
 ------------------
-I am a software engineer with experience in C, C++, DSA, Java, Python, SQL, R, and Web Development.

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [chinnimannem23@gmail.com](mailto:chinnimannem23@gmail.com)
 * 🧠  I'm learning Web Development